OriginalGuru/cloning-your-first-repo/README.md

 [vim Documentation](https://www.vim.org/)
 [Interactive vim Tutorial](https://openvim.com/)

-## Writing a simply python program from the command line
+## Writing a simple python program from the command line

 We can write a program in python using the vim editor.